Bachelor of Fine Arts

 Master of Fine Arts

-The Department of Fine Arts offers the Master of Fine Arts degree in four areas of concentration.
-Candidates may elect a concentration in one of the following:
+The Department of Fine Arts offers the Master of Fine Arts degree in Studio Art which provides students with an opportunity to develop a program based on evolving contemporary issues in visual arts.

 Visit the Fine Arts Department Website